hdmf-dev/hdmf-zarr/docs/gallery/resources/README.rst

 sub_anm00239123_ses_20170627T093549_ecephys_and_ogen.nwb
 --------------------------------------------------------

-This NWB file was downloaded from `DANDIset 000009 <https://dandiarchive.org/dandiset/000009/0.220126.1903>`_ The file was modified to replace ``:`` characters used in the name of the ``ElectrodeGroup`` called ``ADunit: 32`` in ``'general/extracellular_ephys/`` to ``'ADunit_32'``.
+This NWB file was downloaded from `Dandiset 000009 <https://dandiarchive.org/dandiset/000009/0.220126.1903>`_ The file was modified to replace ``:`` characters used in the name of the ``ElectrodeGroup`` called ``ADunit: 32`` in ``'general/extracellular_ephys/`` to ``'ADunit_32'``.
 The dataset ``general/extracellular_ephys/electrodes/group_name`` as part of the electrodes table was updated accordingly to list the appropriate group name.
 This is to avoid issues on Windows file systems that do not support ``:`` as part of folder names.
-The asses can be downloaded from DANDI via:
+The asset can be downloaded from DANDI via:

 .. code-block:: python
     :linenos: